Exodus (1960 film): Plot

-Karen goes to live at Gan Dafna, a fictional Jewish kibbutz near Mount Tabor near the moshav where Ari was raised.
-Kitty and Ari have fallen in love, but Kitty pulls back, feeling like an outsider after meeting Ari's family and learning about his previous love: Dafna, a young woman kidnapped, tortured, and murdered by Arabs, who is the namesake of the Gan Dafna kibbutz.

-Ari helps locate Karen's father, Dr. Clement, who is a permanent in-patient at a mental hospital in Jerusalem.
-He is in a dissociative state that is borderline vegetative, caused by the horrors he suffered in the past while in a Nazi concentration camp.
-When Karen visits, she is devastated that her father does not recognize her.
+Karen relocates to Gan Dafna, a Jewish kibbutz near Mount Tabor, close to the moshav where Ari was raised.
+Kitty and Ari fall in love, but Kitty pulls back after meeting Ari's family and learning about his previous love.
+Dafna was kidnapped, tortured, and murdered by Arabs, and is the namesake of the Gan Dafna kibbutz.
+Ari helps locate Karen's father, Dr. Clement, now committed to a mental hospital in Jerusalem and in a dissociative state caused by the horrors he suffered in a Nazi concentration camp.

-Akiva is arrested, imprisoned in Acre fortress, and sentenced to hang after the Irgun bomb the King David Hotel.
-The British authorities fail to heed a warning of the planned bombing which resulted in dozens of fatalities.
-Ari plots an escape to save Akiva's life, and free Haganah and Irgun fighters imprisoned by the British military.
-Dov, who eluded capture after the hotel bombing, turns himself in to utilize his bomb-making expertise to facilitate the Acre Prison break.

-Hundreds of prisoners escape, including Akiva, though he is fatally wounded as he and Ari evade a roadblock.
-Ari is also wounded, but makes it to Gan Dafna where Dr. Lieberman removes a bullet from Ari.
-With the British on Ari's trail, he is taken to Abu Yesha, an Arab village near Gan Dafna, where his lifelong Arab friend, Taha, is the mukhtar.
-When a recovering Ari develops a life-threatening infection, Kitty saves his life.
-This rekindles their romance.
-Meanwhile, the British arrest Dr. Lieberman when they find an illegal weapons cache hidden within the children's village.
+Akiva is imprisoned by the British in Acre fortress, and sentenced to hang after the Irgun bomb the King David Hotel.
+Ari plots an escape to free Akiva and Haganah and Irgun prisoners.
+Dov, who eluded capture, turns himself in to utilize his bomb expertise to facilitate the Acre Prison break.
+Hundreds of prisoners escape, and Akiva is fatally wounded being pursued.
+Ari, wounded, makes it to Gan Dafna and is moved to Abu Yesha, an Arab village nearby where his lifelong Arab friend, Taha, is the mukhtar.
+He develops a life-threatening infection and Kitty saves his life, rekindling their romance.

-An independent Israel is now in sight, but Arab nationals commanded by Mohammad Amin al-Husayni, the Grand Mufti of Jerusalem, plot to attack Gan Dafna and massacre the Jews, including the children.
-Taha warns Ari of the impending attack, though he reluctantly says he must join the Grand Mufti in fighting the establishment of Israel.
-Ben Canaan orders the younger children be evacuated to safety during the night as a small detachment of Palmach troops arrives to reinforce Gan Dafna's defenses.

-Karen, ecstatic over the prospect of the new nation, goes to find Dov (who is on night patrol at the Gan Dafna perimeter) and proclaims her love for him.
-Dov says they will marry when the war is over.
-As Karen returns to Gan Dafna, she is ambushed and murdered by Arabs.
-Dov discovers her lifeless body the following morning.
-The same day, Taha's body is found hanging in his village, killed by the Grand Mufti.
-A Star of David is carved into his body and a swastika and signs saying "Jude" are on village walls.
+Dr. Lieberman is arrested by the British after they discover an illegal weapons cache hidden the children's village.
+Taha warns Ari that Arab nationals plan to attack Gan Dafna and massacre the Jews.
+Ben Canaan orders the children evacuated as a detachment of Palmach troops arrives to reinforce Gan Dafna's defenses.
+Karen, ecstatic over the prospect of the new nation, visits Dov on night patrol at the Gan Dafna perimeter and proclaims her love for him.
+He vows they will marry after the war, but Karen is ambushed returning to Gan Dafna and murdered by Arabs.
+Taha's body is found hanging in Dov's village, killed by the Grand Mufti.
+A Star of David is carved into his body with a swastika and signs saying "Jude" are on village walls.